The Most Common Injuries on Oil Rigs in Texas

 One of the worst accidents that can happen on an oil rig is a fire.
 It is often impossible to stop many of these fires with the presence of so much oil.
 If you get any flammable chemicals or oil on your body, you could suffer incredibly serious burn injuries.
 Any burn injury is painful and could require serious medical treatment.
 Less serious burns can occur if you come into contact with overheated machinery, as well.

 If you or a loved one was injured while working on an oil rig, you may be entitled to sue for compensation.
 Maritime law often allows offshore workers to sue their employer or the owners of oil rigs and vessels for injuries they suffer because of poor safety conditions.
 Failing to provide a worker with proper training in their language, safety gear, and emergency supplies like fire extinguishers is often a serious violation that can lead to liability.
 In court, this can provide the evidence necessary to win a negligence lawsuit and recover compensation for your lost wages, medical bills, and pain and suffering.

 Texas Oil Drilling Injury Lawyer Offering Free Consultations

 After being injured on an oil rig, it could take months or years before you are well enough to get back to work.
 In the meantime, you need compensation for medical bills, lost wages, and the pain and suffering your injuries caused.
-For help filing your case, contact the Dallas personal injury lawyers at The Queenan Law Firm today.
+For help filing your case, contact an Arlington TX personal injury lawyer at The Queenan Law Firm today.
 Our attorneys offer free consultations.
 Call (817) 476-1797 today to schedule your free legal consultation.